10000TB/10000TB.github.io/_posts/2018-03-12-blog-series-python-A-Curated-List-Those-Python-How-To-You-Search-Frequently-in-Your-Daily-Programming.md

 >>>
   ```

-- [x] One-liner to search and get a line in python?
+- [x] One-liner to search and get a line by a target string in python?
   A straightforward way:
   ```python
 >>> input_str = """